 From New T's perspective, a deemed asset purchase involving a contingent purchase price had open transaction treatment, as in an actual asset sale described in part I.D., above.
 New T generally received no basis for the contingent payments until they were paid.
-This basic rule has not changed under the Current 338 Regulations.
+This rule has not changed in the current regulations.